dandi/handbook/docs/10_using_dandi.md

 ## Dandisets

-DANDI provides access to an archive that stores cellular neurophysiology datasets.
+DANDI stores cellular neurophysiology datasets.
 We refer to such datasets as `Dandisets`.

+Formally, a `Dandiset` is a collection of assets (files and their metadata) and metadata about the collection.

 1. A `Dandiset` is organized in a structured manner to help users and software tools interact with it.